Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 White entryway with black sliding barn door

-Between removing layers of old flooring, ceiling, and paneling, taking out the pantry cupboards, and painting the room a crisp white has made the space feel much larger than it did before.
-I tried to maintain the open feel with limited furnishings and decor, while still keeping it from looking sparse.
+Between removing multiple layers of old flooring, ceiling, and paneling, taking out the pantry cupboards, and painting the room a crisp white, the space feels much larger than it did before.

 Rustic console with vignette

-My handmade console table lends a more rustic look to a room filled more with clean lines and provides for a nice conversation piece about how it was made.
 Although it is narrow, it is plenty wide enough for some pretty decor to greet you as you enter.

 Styled console and chair